bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

     - Needs to be installed on the host system
     - View the project website: https://grgen.de/
     - View the manual: https://grgen.de/GrGenNET-Manual.pdf
-- Java 17 and Maven >=3.8.3 (for development), Java 11 for execution
+- Java 17 and Maven >=3.8.3 (for development)
+- Mono and Java 11 (for yComp) for execution of GrGen.NET

+**Dependencies**
-- Bigraph Framework and Ecore Metamodel (for creating bigraph models that BiGGer understands)
+- Bigraph Framework and Bigraph Ecore Metamodel (BEM) (for creating bigraph models that BiGGer understands)
-  - These external dependencies are automatically fetched
+  - These external dependencies are automatically fetched from Maven Central
   - See [Bigraph Ecore Metamodel](https://github.com/bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel) or [Bigraph Framework](https://bigraphs.org/products/bigraph-framework/) on how to create bigraphs practically
   - See [here](https://zenodo.org/doi/10.5281/zenodo.10043062) for the bare _Bigraph Ecore Specification_ on Zenodo
   - See [[KeTG16]](https://doi.org/10.4204/EPTCS.231.2) for theoretical details of the abstract syntax tree of bigraphs